Pezhvak/docker-ocserv/README.md

 by [building your own image](#build-your-own-image).

 ### Versioning
-By default `docker-compose.yml` and the instructions written in this document uses the `latest` tag of the image which represents the latest commit in the `master` branch.
-Besides that, tagged commits are also available if you want to make sure no breaking changes enter your setup, for that checkout [tags](https://hub.docker.com/repository/docker/pezhvak/ocserv/tags) in our docker hub repo.
+By default `docker-compose.yml` and the instructions written in this document use the `latest` tag of the image which represents the latest commit in the `master` branch.
+Besides that, tagged commits are also available if you want to make sure no breaking changes enter your setup.
+To do so, check out [tags](https://hub.docker.com/repository/docker/pezhvak/ocserv/tags) in our docker hub repo.

 However, if you would like to get the cutting edge features you can always use the `next` tag